AN/APQ-120 radar family: AN/AWG-10

 AN/AWG stands for (A) Piloted Aircraft (W) Armament (G) Fire Control.
 AN/APG-59 was the first FCR integrated into AN/AWG-10, which developed into two more versions, A and B. The original AN/AWG-10 can detect an aerial target with 5 square meters radar cross section more than 100 kilometers away.

 AN/AWG-10A is a development of the original AN/AWG-10, with great improvement in reliability and maintainability by replacing the original transmitter in AN/AWG-10 with a solid state unit whose only tube was a klystron power amplifier.
 Adding a digital computer allowed much more effective missile launch equations.
 AN/AWG-10A also incorporated a new servoed optical sight.
 There were also additions of new modes such as continuously displayed impact point mode, freeze displayed impact mode, and computer released visual mode.
 AN/AWG-10B was further digitized version of AN/AWG-10/10A but retained many analog circuits.
 A key AVC (avionics change) was the replacement of the unreliable Doppler Spectrum Analyzer (DSA) with a reliable Digital Spectrum Processor (DSP) which also increased accuracy when operating in doppler mode.

 AN/AWG-11

 AN/AWG-11 was a British AN/AWG-10 license-built by Ferranti.
-The radar used was AN/APG-60, and AN/AWG-11 is a slightly modified AN/AWG-10 in that it's compatible with AGM-12 Bullpup and WE.177, so that British F-4s can perform nuclear strike missions if required.
+The radar used was AN/APG-60, and AN/AWG-11 is a slightly modified AN/AWG-10 in that it is compatible with AGM-12 Bullpup and WE.177, so that British F-4s can perform nuclear strike missions if required.